Redcolaborar/Red-Colaborar/wp-content/plugins/buddypress-learndash/readme.txt

 2. **Course Group Settings** - Add a course to a BuddyPress group and configure its activity actions.

 == Changelog ==

+= 1.2.1 =
+* Fix - LearnDash v2.3 compatibility
+* Fix - Multisite fixes
+* Fix - Whole network crashes when activating BP LearnDash on main site
+* Fix - Students are not getting added into the course buddypress group while doing course mass enrollment
+* Fix - Members removal from a related BuddyPress Course Group happens after a course is updated or changed
+* Fix - Hidden groups are not displaying in group meta box on course edit page
+* Fix - Statistic column added under Profile > My Courses

 = 1.2.0 =
 * Fix - Hidden groups are not displaying in group meta box on course edit page